FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/FAQ/FAQ-MigrateFromRevenueCat.md

 1. Remove the RevenueCat SDK integration from your app (5 min)
 1. Adjust the Paywall UI in FreemiumKit to your liking (5 min)

-Current limits: You can't select products for the paywall at this moment – all of them are automatically shown.
-(This limitation will be fixed in a future version.)

 ## Full Answer